 - Your Internet Service Provider has a short DHCP lease time, causing your IP address to change while logged into cPanel.

-Other things to check include:
+Other things to check include the following:

 - The date on your computer is set incorrectly or in the future, causing the session to expire